DouglasHSK/MarkSix/README.md

 This project is a web application that fetches historical Mark Six lottery data, stores it in a local SQLite database, and uses a machine learning model to predict future lottery numbers.

+This project leverages artificial intelligence to generate code, including the machine learning model, prediction logic, and web user interface.
+The AI also helped establish the folder structure and create installation scripts for Python, TensorFlow, and CUDA on Windows Subsystem for Linux (WSL).
+Approximately 99% of the implementation was completed through AI assistance, with minimal human intervention (around 1%).

+This README was generated with the assistance of AI to ensure comprehensive documentation of the project's features, setup instructions, and usage guidelines.
+The AI helped structure the content in a clear and organized manner while maintaining technical accuracy.

 ## Project Structure

 ```